caderek/arrows/packages/multimethod/README.md

 ### Methods priority

 When you execute the `method` function, the method will be added to the front of the multimethod.
-In case of the partially applied `method` functions passed to the `multi` function, they will be added from bottom to top - so they will maintain their order in a final multimethod.
+In case of the partially applied `method` functions passed to the `multi` and `fromMulti` functions, they will be added from bottom to top - so they will maintain their order in a final multimethod.

 Order of the methods inside a multimethod determines their priority.